rukai/cargo-run-wasm/readme.md

 * issues with keeping a stable interface with the wasm app
 * gives the idea that the command is compatible with every project that uses wasm which is not the case.

+## MSRV

+Since this tool has a trivial implementation the MSRV is at 1.59 and will only be increased if dependencies require it.
+If it is ever increased it must be below the MSRV of maintained branches of important users such as [wgpu](https://github.com/gfx-rs/wgpu#msrv-policy) and [winit](https://github.com/rust-windowing/winit).

+The MSRV is enforced in CI and locally via the `rust-toolchain.toml` file.

 ## License

 Licensed under either of